-I’ve grown my own zucchini for many years but in the past couple of years I’ve cut way back on a big garden with veggies and now concentrate on growing a wide variety of herbs and some tomatoes in pots.
+I’ve always grown my own zucchini for as long as I can remember but in the past couple of years I’ve cut way back on a big garden with veggies and now concentrate on growing a wide variety of herbs and some tomatoes in pots.
 That’s OK…it was getting to the point where at this time of year I did not want to see another zucchini!

-My plan was foiled though when a guest to an event I hosted brought me a bag of home grown zucchini, just fresh from her garden.
-I had already received two monster zucchini from a neighbor that I will shred and save in two cup portions to use for zucchini bread in the winter; but for these perfect sized gifts I needed to reach no further than a tried and true recipe we have loved forever.
+My plan was foiled though when a neighbor brought me a bag of home grown zucchini, just fresh from her garden.
+I had already received two monster zucchini from another friend.
+Those I like to shred and freeze in two cup portions to use for zucchini bread in the winter; but for these perfect sized gifts I needed to reach no further than a tried and true recipe we have loved forever.
 Having a zucchini glut of your own?
 Try this easy side dish…perfect for a picnic too; it will be devoured, I promise.

 This recipe is an oldie but goodie.
 It comes from a cookbook I love called ‘The Artist in the Kitchen’ from the St. Louis Art Museum and it was a fundraising cookbook published in 1977.
 I love old cookbooks but they would never pass muster today.
 No big huge glamour shots of every dish grace the pages; your imagination has to come into play.
-Still, I love everything I’ve made from it and this recipe is an all time favorite.
+Still, I love everything I’ve made from this book and this recipe is an all time favorite.
 I had forgotten that I had already shared it on my blog…but that was 5 years ago and we won’t even talk about the photo; it would have been better to have been like this cookbook and not had one!

 A unique and delicious casserole with zucchini, cream cheese and a butter cracker topping.